Boots and Her Buddies: Collegiate origins

-Five weeks before Boots' friends read of her activities in their local paper, Mr. Martin has drawn her actions for that day and mailed them to NEA (Newspaper Enterprise Association) for distribution to 700 papers which carry the feature daily.
+Five weeks before Boots's friends read of her activities in their local paper, Mr. Martin has drawn her actions for that day and mailed them to NEA (Newspaper Enterprise Association) for distribution to 700 papers which carry the feature daily.
 This is almost an anniversary for the cartoon which was first read on July 1, 1921.
 At that time Boots was in college, and was a pacesetter for fashions of the day...
 Her creator said that either he or Boots must have been pretty dumb because it took her a number of years to graduate.
 Partly, he said, this was because he hated to marry her to anyone, and partly because during the 1920s she was a symbol of taste in clothes and fashion, and having her married might cramp her style as "Everybody's Sweetheart."
 Friends know, however, that she is now married and has a small son.
 The son, Mr. Martin says, is his only pal, as he himself has three daughters, all of them married, and a granddaughter.
 Actually, he says, the characters in a comic strip become a part of their creator's own family.
 Each has individuality and is bounded by propriety in things that can and cannot be done, the same as any individual.
 Of one thing the cartoonist is sure, and that is that a comic strip misses its point unless it deals with human things in a human manner.
 The best feeling of all, he thinks, is to read a strip and say, "Why that same thing happened to me last week!"
 What but a domestic situation with everyday people could last for more than 30 years and still have a circulation numbered in the millions?"
 Some fans are really avid.
 Recently Mr. Martin received word of one reader who has at least 30 scrapbooks filled with the activities of Boots, from 1921-1951, inclusive.